mcgilldinglab/scSemiProfiler/README.md

 Once the semi-profiling is finished, the semi-profiled data can be used for all single-cell level downstream analysis tasks.
 We provide some examples in the 'semiresultsanalysis.ipynb' files in each public dataset folder.

 ## Example
 We provide example bulk and single-cell samples in the "example_data" folder.
-You can use the jupyter notebook "example.ipynb" or the example commands to semi-profile a small example cohort and perform some visualization to check the semi-profiling performance.
+Please download this repository to run scSemiProfiler on them.
+You can use the jupyter notebook [example.ipynb](example.ipynb) or the example commands to semi-profile a small example cohort and perform some visualizations to check the semi-profiling performance.

 ### Run examples using Jupyter Notebook
-If you installed scSemiProfiler to a new Anaconda environment, then you might need to follow these steps to install the environment as a Jupyter Notebook kernel.
+First, follow these steps to install the conda environment for scSemiProfiler as a Jupyter Notebook kernel.

 ```
 conda install ipykernel